kubernetes/enhancements/keps/sig-scheduling/4815-dra-partitionable-devices/README.md

 At a high level, this proposal is based around three new concepts:

-1. Capacity pool, which is a construct for defining the capacities available for sharing among partitions of a single physical device.
-Drivers will typically create a capacity pool that specifies all the available capacities of a physical device and then define the partitions available for DRA.
+1. Counter set, which is a construct for defining the capacities available for sharing among partitions of a single physical device.
+Drivers will typically create a counter set that specifies all the available capacities of a physical device and then define the partitions available for DRA.
 Each partition will specify how much capacity it will consume from the capacity pool, which allows the scheduler to keep track of available capacity in